Skip to Content

 Uber Accidents

-Injured in an Uber accident in San Rafael, CA?
+Injured in an Uber or Lyft Accident in San Rafael, CA?

-At Kuvara Law Firm, our Uber accident attorneys have helped victims of all types of California accidents since 1971.
+If you or someone you love has been hurt in a crash involving an Uber or Lyft, you may be entitled to compensation.
+At Kuvara Law Firm, our experienced San Rafael rideshare accident lawyers have helped victims of all types of California accidents since 1971.

 • 50 years of experience